google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ### Considerations

-As you're now in control of the entire buffering media experience, I would suggest you consider the device's battery level and the "Data-Saver Mode" user preference when thinking about preloading.
+As you're now in control of the entire media buffering experience, I suggest you consider the device's battery level and the "Data-Saver Mode" user preference when thinking about preloading.

 #### Battery awareness

-Please take into account the battery level of user's device before thinking about preloading a video in order to preserve battery life when the power level is low.
+Please take into account the battery level of users' devices before thinking about preloading a video.
+This will preserve battery life when the power level is low.

 Disable preload or at least preload a lower resolution video when the